 Here we first harmonized the binding profiles for 112 distinct RBPs from ENCODE to fully explore the human RBP regulome.
 Many of these RBPs are known to play key roles in post-transcriptional regulation, including splicing, RNA localization, transportation and decay, and translation (Fig. S1).
 Many RBPs play more than one role in the cell.

-Despite such key regulatory roles, our defined RBP regulome covers 52.6M nucleotides, around 1.6 percent of the entire genome after duplicate and blacklist removal (Fig. 2A, details see methods).
+Despite having such key regulatory roles, our defined RBP regulome covers 52.6M nucleotides, around 1.6 percent of the entire genome after duplicate and blacklist removal (Fig. 2A, details see methods).
 It is 1.5 times of the size of the whole exome (35.3 Mbp) and 5.9 times the size of lincRNAs (89.5 Mbp).
 Only 53.1 percent of the RBP regulome is overlapped by the transcription-level regulome, including transcription binding sites, open chromatin regions, and enhancers (Fig. S2, JL).
-Besides, different from transcription regulome, many of which are distal elements, 55.1 percent of the RBP regulome is located in the immediate neighborhood of the exome regions, such as coding exons, 3’ or 5’ UTRs, and nearby introns (Fig. 2B, details see methods).
-Furthermore, in almost all annotation categories, we observed a significantly higher phastCon conservation scores in the peak regions vs. the non-peak regions, providing additional evidence of their regulatory roles (Fig. 2C).
+Unlike the transcription regulome, which are mostly distal elements, 55.1 percent of the RBP regulome is located in the immediate neighborhood of the exome regions, such as coding exons, 3’ or 5’ UTRs, and nearby introns (Fig. 2B, details see methods).
+Furthermore, in almost all annotation categories, we observed a significantly higher distribution of phastCon conservation scores in the peak regions vs. the non-peak regions, providing additional evidence of their regulatory roles (Fig. 2C).
 In summary, the size the regulome, the limited overlapped with previous annotations, and the elevated conservation scores highlight the immediate necessity of computational efforts to annotate and prioritize variants in the RBP regulomes.

 2.2 Universal features used for baseline RADAR score